-This directive MUST be the first RTEMS directive called and it DOES NOT RETURN to the caller until the rtems.shutdown\executive is invoked.
+This directive DOES NOT RETURN to the caller until the rtems.shutdown\executive is invoked.

 This directive causes all nodes in the system to verify that certain configuration parameters are the same as those of the local node.
 If an inconsistency is detected, then a fatal error is generated.